 The responsibilities of a SOC analyst include the following

 - Investigating and reporting on information security issues and trends

 - Searching for and responding to newly discovered hardware and software vulnerabilities

 2. Network Engineer

 Network engineers set up and maintain computer systems throughout an organization.
 Their goal is to ensure that all hardware is optimized and maintained to ensure the integrity of the network and the organization’s infrastructure, including working with cybersecurity teams to ensure that networks are adequately protected.
 Cybersecurity professionals in this position are responsible for designing and maintaining network infrastructure, installing firewalls, and providing support and troubleshooting to security teams and clients.
-The average network engineer in the United States earns USD 90,379 per year (Indeed, 2022b).
+A network engineer in the United States earns an average base salary of USD 93,048 annually (Indeed, 2023).

 The responsibilities of a network engineer include:

 - Developing and establishing the network environment

 - Designing and implementing new solutions to improve network resilience